 Commonly pursued majors, minors and certificates

 With the help of your academic advisor, you may be able to combine several areas of interest with additional majors, minors, or certificates.
-Biology B.A. majors most commonly pursue the following additional degrees: Psychology, Animal Behavior, English, Anthropology, Environmental and Sustainability Studies, Human Biology, and Spanish.
+Biology B.A. majors most commonly pursue the following additional degrees: Psychology, Earth and Atmospheric Sciences, English, Anthropology, Environmental and Sustainability Studies, Management and Human Organization, and Spanish.

 IU offers over 185 different minors, so students can personalize their degrees.
-Common minors for biology students include psychology, animal behavior, chemistry, social science and medicine, medical sciences, biotechnology, anthropology, and Spanish (or another language).
+Common minors for biology students include psychology, animal behavior, chemistry, social science and medicine, medical sciences, environmental science, biotechnology, anthropology, and Spanish (or another language).
 Check your bulletin for more information about these minors.

 - Enhance your major